ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 lewis -p stream -r 127.0.0.1:10000 -a C:\Instrument\Apps\EPICS\support\DeviceEmulator\master -k lewis_emulators iris_cryo_valve -- --bind-address localhost --port 57677
 ```

-NOTE: at the time of writing, you can't type `localhost` for the `-r` argumen.
+NOTE: at the time of writing, you can't type `localhost` for the `-r` argument.

 The backdoor can be operated either via the command line through `lewis-control` or can be scripted, as described in the Lewis documentation.